Donald Glover’s Next Three Big Movie Projects

-With news that Donald Glover has been attached to the Jon Favereu’s new live-action take on Disney’s The Lion King, it might be fair to say that the actor “can’t wait to be king.”
+With news that Donald Glover has been attached to the Jon Favreau’s new live-action take on Disney’s The Lion King, it might be fair to say that the actor “can’t wait to be king.”
 Entertainment news regarding Glover is popping up everywhere and won’t be dying down anytime soon.

 Disney recently released news that Donald will be teaming up with James Earl Jones to serve as part of the voice cast of the re-imagining of 1994’s The Lion King where Jones will be reprising his role as Mufasa while Glover will be the voice of the adult Simba, Mufasa’s son.
-The new ambitious project follows on the heels of Favereu’s big summer hit of another Disney classic, The Jungle Book.
+The new ambitious project follows on the heels of Favreau’s big summer hit of another Disney classic, The Jungle Book.
 Within weeks of the movie’s release, it was announced that The Jungle Book 2 would be a done deal.
 As with The Jungle Book, The Lion King is expected to use the same groundbreaking technology bringing Simba to what is called “photorealistic” life.
 No release date has been set for this movie.

 I just can’t wait to be king. #Simba pic.twitter.com/wUYKixMBJI